mgkrupa/MacroSizeof/README.md

 # MacroSizeof
 #if sizeof(int) == 4 //.. doesn't work as expected since sizeof(int) is not a macro.
 This header file defines macros SIZEOF() that do allow such macro conditions to work as expected for fundamental (i.e. primitive) C and C++ types.

-Since sizeof() also incorporates the size (in chars) of padding, these macros will work correctly with many, but NOT all, architectures and compilers.
+Should work correctly with many, although possibly NOT all, architectures and compilers.
 Call VerifySIZEOFMacros<int>(); and/or PrintSizesToCout<int>(); to verify the correctness of these macros for use with your compiler and for your target architecture.

 Usage example: